9 Best Engineering Internships for High School Students

 Application deadline: Open throughout the year.

-The internships are flexibly structured, catering to various academic commitments.
-Students can opt for half-time internships, spanning 2 to 8 weeks with 20 hours per week commitment, or quarter-time opportunities, ranging from 1 to 9 months with 8 hours per week dedication.
-This flexibility allows students to engage based on their academic schedules while gaining valuable insights and experience in the field of renewable energy.
+EnergyMag offers virtual research internships for high school and college students interested in the renewable energy sector.
+These programs introduce you to company research, technology analysis, and market exploration, fostering essential research skills and analytical capabilities.
+You can opt for half-time internships, spanning 2 to 8 weeks with 20 20-hour per week commitment, or quarter-time opportunities, ranging from 1 to 9 months with an 8-hour per week dedication.
+This flexibility allows you to engage based on your academic schedule while gaining valuable insights and experience in renewable energy.

 Cost/Stipend: No cost to apply.
 Internships are unpaid.